Reclaiming Gift Aid through ChurchSuite (UK only)

 Reporting Gift Aid donations

 To help with reconciliation of Gift Aid donations recorded in the Giving module and postings in your organisation's accounting software, the Gift Aid Donations report (located in the Giving module's Reports section) will be helpful.
 The report includes a Fund Summary with totals - which can be useful to posting month end journals - and all the transactional detail.
 Filter the report's results to view Gift-Aided donations within a range of Dates, by Fund, Method, Status and giver Tags.
 Click Generate to apply the selected filters.
 From this report you can also Communicate directly with the givers included in the results; or you can Print or Download the report.

 To report all donations, including those where Gift Aid is not claimable, the Donations Total report can be used in a similar way.

 Deleting a claim

-You can easily roll back any completed or submitted claim to the pre-review stage (and event delete the claim.
+You can easily roll back any completed or submitted claim to the pre-review stage (and even delete the claim.
 (Donations are preserved when a claim is deleted and are therefore claimable in another claim).
 This may be necessary where HMRC have not received your claim for any reason and you now wish to re-submit a new claim, perhaps with additional claimable donations.